Donald Trump, Russia And Brexit: Top Brexit Donor Slipped Trump Team Info To Russians, 'Sunday Times' Reports

 — Brexit Rebellion (@proeucampaign) November 1, 2017

-According to emails obtained by The Times, Banks and Wigmore were introduced to Yakovenko by suspected Russian intelligence agent Alexander Udod, who was one of 23 such suspected spies kicked out of the U.K. after the poisoning of former Russian military officer Sergei Skirpal and his daughter in March of this year, according to tiger U.K.’s Metro news site.
+According to emails obtained by The Times, Banks and Wigmore were introduced to Yakovenko by suspected Russian intelligence agent Alexander Udod, who was one of 23 such suspected spies kicked out of the U.K. after the poisoning of former Russian military officer Sergei Skripal and his daughter in March of this year, according to tiger U.K.’s Metro news site.

 One of those “boozy” lunches, the Times reported, took place just three days after Banks, Wigmore and right-wing politician Nigel Farage — the public face of the Brexit campaign — returned from New York City where they met with Trump, who had won the U.S. presidential election just days earlier.
 A photo from that meeting at Trump Tower is seen in the tweet posted above.
 After the meeting, Banks admitted to The Times, he gave phone numbers for several Trump transition team leaders to his Russian contacts.